 If you’re unable to visit the shops and need a quick solution, you may find you have all the materials you need at home!

-TIP: Avoid using strong household products like bleach, CLR, or sugar soap, which can cause damage to both timber and composites.
+NOTE: Avoid using strong household products like bleach, CLR, or sugar soap, which can cause damage to both timber and composites.

-How to clean decking boards
+Do you know how to clean your decking boards properly?

 Whether you have a timber deck or a composite deck, the steps for cleaning are the same.

 Start by gathering all the tools required for your cleaning.
 You may require the following: